pado-labs/awesome-izk/README.md

 # Awesome-iZK
 created for cryptography/web3/privacy builders (updating...)

-Interactive zero-knowledge (iZK) proofs are another type of zero-knowledge proof system, compared with the more well-known non-interactive versions (a.k.a, zk-SN(T)ARKs.
+Interactive zero-knowledge (iZK) proofs are another type of zero-knowledge proof system, compared with the more well-known non-interactive versions, a.k.a, zk-SN(T)ARKs.
 However, iZK protocols share the extra advantages including:

 1. scalable for large statements
 2. cheap computation and memory cost
 3. avoid of trusted setup

 With the requirement of "more interactions" -- the prover and the verifier execute in multiple rounds of communications.
-The interaction is quite like the ones in MPC (Secure Multi-Party Computation), and in fact the cutting-edge iZK algorithms are built from MPC.
+The interactions are quite like the ones in MPC (Secure Multi-Party Computation), for which in fact the cutting-edge iZK algorithms are built from MPC.

 ```
               xxx